Minneapolis Commission on Civil Rights

 If the Director finds probable cause and the matter has not been settled, the case is referred to Public Hearing made up of three Commissioners, one of whom must be an attorney in order to conduct the hearing.
 The Commissioners hear the case as as administrative trial, make their written findings, and issue an order either dismissing the case or to remedy discrimination.
 The hearing panel has broad powers: the ability to award damages, punitive damages, attorney fees, and other relief.
 Commission orders may be appealed for review by the State Court of Appeals.
 If the Director finds no probable case, a three-person Commission panel may review the determination on the Complainant's appeal.

-The Commission meets on the third Monday of every month at 6:00 PM.
+The Commission meets on the third Monday of every month at 6:00 p.m.
 The executive committee meets following the Commission meeting.
 In instances where the third Monday falls on or near a holiday, the Commission meets on the fourth Monday.
 Visit the Commission Calendar for the up-to-date meeting schedule.

 Commissioners must be residents of Minneapolis and must favor the principles of equal opportunity and non-discrimination.
 Commissioners receive an honorarium for attending Commission meetings.
 Commissioners are required to adhere to attendance guidelines and Internal Operating Rules and Procedures.